-Despite all the articles, radio shows, and late night conversations that have been spent on the topic, there remain Christians who believe the Catholic perspective on the Virgin Mary to be idolatrous.
+Despite all the articles, radio shows, and late night online debates that have been spent on the topic, there remain Christians who believe the Catholic perspective on the Virgin Mary to be idolatrous.
 Given some of the elaborate names by which she’s been called over the centuries, it’s easy to see why those misunderstandings continue to persist.

 To help dispel some of the confusion regarding what Catholics believe about Mary, here are five devotional titles Catholics use for her that non-Catholic Christians can ‘safely’ use without having to affirm any of the dogmas about her that some outside the Catholic Church find problematic or scary:

 Jesus, the second person of the Trinity, came down from Heaven, and the gate through which He came was the womb of Mary.
 He chose to go through something physical when He took on flesh; her physical body was the medium He chose.
 A gate is not more important than what goes through it, or what it guards.
 To speak of Mary as the Gate of Heaven says more about the One who came to earth from heaven through her than it says about her.

 “Mary is the Gate through which Christ entered this world!” -St. Ambrose